 Applicants must meet full admissions standards to the Lander College divisions of Touro Collegein order to participate on the TCIO.
 Acceptance to the Israeli institution does NOT guarantee admission to Touro College.
 Students admitted to Touro on a probationary or non-matriculated basis may not participate in the Israel Option but are eligible to enroll in classes in New York upon their return from Israel.
 Additionally, students residing outside the United States are ineligible to participate in the Touro College Israel Option but are welcome to register at Touro’s New York campuses upon their return from Israel.

 The Application Process:

-4. INTERVIEWS — The Admissions Committee may request that applicants interview with an admissions officer and take an English proficiency examination.
+4. INTERVIEWS — The Admissions Committee may request that an applicant have an interview with an admissions officer and take an English proficiency examination.
 The interview and test results will be used to evaluate candidacy for admission.

 Lander College Office of Admissions 1602 Avenue J, Room 207 Brooklyn, NY 11230